BDC Hamburger Icon

 Failing to be consistent

 Companies must establish consistency before speaking from a place of authority.
 A famous example of brand consistency is Coca-Cola.
-The company is so well-known that its red color and white typeface are instantly recognizable, and the brand doesn’t stray from that aesthetic.
+The company is so well known that its red color and white typeface are instantly recognizable, and the brand doesn’t stray from that aesthetic.
 While most businesses don’t have this kind of long history with consumers, failing to achieve long-term consistency may devalue your brand’s reputation.

 Neglecting market trends

-Erin Shea contributed to the writing and reporting in this article.
+Erin Shea contributed to this article.

 author image